Competitions Polices & Procedures

 WITHDRAWAL AND NO SHOW POLICY

-Any player who fails to notify Golf Manitoba with a valid reason for withdrawing prior to commencement of the event, or who withdraws during play without valid reason, or who fails to appear for a subsequent round of an event, may be suspended from competing in any Golf Manitoba events for the balance of the current season, as well as for the next season.
-Should a competitor be forced to withdraw from an event, he/she must inform a Golf Manitoba Official at the earliest possible opportunity or contact Lisa Andersen, Director of Competitions at 204.291.8030 or email@example.com.
+Any player who fails to notify Golf Manitoba with a valid reason for withdrawing prior to commencement of the competition, or who withdraws during play without valid reason, or who fails to appear for a subsequent round of an event, may be suspended from competing in any Golf Manitoba events for the balance of the current season, as well as for the next season.
+Should a competitor be forced to withdraw from an event, they must inform a Golf Manitoba Official at the earliest possible opportunity or contact David Borowski, Director of Competitions & Rules at 204.330.1117 or firstname.lastname@example.org.

 If a player is entered for an event and does not arrive for their designated tee time, or if a player picks up his/her ball and leaves the golf course prior to completing play without notifying a Golf Manitoba official, they will receive a letter from the Association requesting an explanation.
 The player will be warned that a suspension could occur if similar action is repeated at a future event or if they fail to respond to the request.
 If a player does not respond to the request for an explanation, they will be suspended from competing in Golf Manitoba events for the balance of the current season and the entire next season.

 Entry fees will not be refunded after the entry closing date.
-Tournament entry fees, less a $20.00 service charge, will be refunded when Golf Manitoba is notified by phone or email prior to the entry deadline of the tournament.
-Refunds, less the service charge, will be given only for medical or compassionate reasons for a cancellation received after the tournament entry deadline.
+Championship entry fees, less a $25.00 service charge, will be refunded when Golf Manitoba is notified by phone or email prior to the entry deadline of the competition.
+Refunds, less the service charge, will be given only for medical or compassionate reasons for a cancellation received after the competition entry deadline.
 Such cancellations require written confirmation.
-No refund will be given for any reason once the tournament begins.
+No refund will be given for any reason once the championship begins.

 RULES OF GOLF

-Play in all Golf Manitoba events will be governed by the Rules of Golf as approved for use in Canada by Golf Canada.
+Play in all Golf Manitoba competitions will be governed by the Rules of Golf as approved for use in Canada by Golf Canada.

 BREAKING TIES & PLAYOFFS

-All ties in an Individual Championship for Overall place, team spots, quota spots or qualifying spots shall be decided by a sudden victory playoff.
-If, in the sole judgment of the Tournament Committee, a sudden victory playoff is not feasible on the last day of the event, an 18 hole playoff will be arranged.
+All ties in an individual competition for overall place, team spots*, or qualifying spots shall be decided by a sudden victory playoff.
+If, in the sole judgment of the Competitions Committee, a sudden victory playoff is not feasible on the last day of the event, an 18 hole playoff will be arranged.
 If that is not feasible, a system of Matching Scorecards will be used.

 All other ties shall be broken by a system of matching cards as outlined in the Rules of Golf, Section 5A(6) of Committee Procedures.

-A penalty which may result in disqualification will be discussed by the Official with the Committee on site before being imposed.
+Any penalty which may result in disqualification will be discussed by the Referee involved and with the Committee on site before being imposed.
 Exception, those players that have missed their starting time and are beyond the five (5) minutes allowed do not require a consultation with the Committee.

 Players may request a second opinion on a question of rules.
 This will be provided as a courtesy by Golf Manitoba officials.
 The second opinion will be final.

-All questions will be settled by the Tournament Committee of Golf Manitoba.
+All questions will be settled by the Competition Committee of Golf Manitoba.